M-0612/challenge-app-deployment/README.md

 ### Key Files

 * `data/exported_data.csv`
-  * **Description:** The dataset used during machine learning containing real-estate data, including commune names, latitude, longitude, and prices.
+  * **Description:** The dataset used during machine learning containing real-estate data, including commune names, latitude, longitude, etc..
   * **Purpose:**
+    * Adds location-related data relevant for price prediction, but not to be provided by the user (coordinates, average taxable income per commune, distances to the nearest large city)
     * Contains essential data (e.g. commune coordinates) for geospatial functionalities.
     * Provides commune-specific data for map visualization and heatmap creation.